Skip to content

 [ Daily Mail, photo Albanpix.com ]

-Another car stuck in a river
+Picture of another car stuck in a

 A woman wrote off her £96,000 Mercedes-Benz and nearly drowned when she followed the instructions of her onboard satellite navigation device into a river...
 The woman, who identified herself as Hayley, 28, from London, drove her SL500 into the river where it was swept 200m downstream, bouncing from bank to bank.